corsairmarks/specialist_mercatorum_ver/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Mark as compatible with Stellaris 3.8 "Gemini" - no script changes
+* 1.2.0 Mercatorum subjects cannot be set to fight proxy wars

 ## Source Code